martinbean/martinbean.dev/_posts/2013-10-20-why-private-github-issues-are-bad.md

 Ignoring the fact that one could just contact a repository owner if such an issue arose, one of the problems it creates (by design) is the lack of visibility.

 Let’s take a popular repository that recently had a massive security issue not so long back: Ruby on Rails.
-The framework powers many sites, so a security concern with Rails is wide-reaching—a perfect candidate for a private issue.
+The framework powers many sites, so a security concern with Rails is wide-reaching and a perfect candidate for a private issue.
-But, as I say it’s a popular repository.
+But, as I say: it’s a popular repository.
 So if one person has seen a vulnerability then chances are *lots* of people have, and are going to want to breach it to the repository owner.

 So one person creates a private issue.
 And another.
 And another.
 Why?
 Because the people can’t see the other private issues.

-On Twitter, [@trodrigues](https://github.com/trodrigues) was one of the people who suggested private issues on GitHub.
+On Twitter, [@trodrigues][2] was one of the people who suggested private issues on GitHub.
 I shared my concerns, and this was his response:

 <blockquote class="twitter-tweet"><p><a href="https://twitter.com/martinbean">@martinbean</a> <a href="https://twitter.com/github">@github</a> then you just wouldn&#39;t allow it in your projects. problem solved</p>&mdash; Tiago Rodrigues (@trodrigues) <a href="https://twitter.com/trodrigues/statuses/385398823830716416">October 2, 2013</a></blockquote>